 The Geography discipline at the OU prides itself on:

 - cultivating a genuinely collective research culture sustained by regular seminars, collaborative meetings, reading groups, workshops, conferences and visits from external scholars

-- hosting a lively postgraduate community of around 15 students on the campus who play a critical role in our research culture
+- hosting a lively postgraduate community on the campus who play a critical role in our research culture

 - maintaining an excellent record in terms of the number of our postgraduate students who go on to further post-doctoral research or permanent academic posts.